-UN Environment's North America Office is working to address the following issues:
+UN Environment Programme's (UNEP) North America Office is working to address the following issues:

 One-third of all food produced in the world – approximately 1.3 billion tonnes – is lost or wasted every year.
-UN Environment is a partner in Champions 12.3, a coalition of governments, businesses and civil society, dedicated to halving food waste by 2030.
+UNEP is a partner in Champions 12.3, a coalition of governments, businesses and civil society, dedicated to halving food waste by 2030.

 The Sustainable Development Goals (SDGs) aim to end poverty, protect the planet and ensure peace and prosperity for all.
-UN Environment is supporting countries in implementing the 2030 Agenda by championing the environmental aspects of all 17 goals.
+UNEP is supporting countries in implementing the 2030 Agenda by championing the environmental aspects of all 17 goals.